 Ken Starks, who writes and publishes The Blog of Helios, was a featured speaker at the recent Ohio LinuxFest in Columbus, Ohio.
 He writes about his experience at the conference in an article for Foss Force.

 Sine Nomine Associates (SNA) congratulates the OpenAFS project for establishing a legal entity, The OpenAFS Foundation, Inc., in order “to nurture and evolve the OpenAFS technology, to foster the OpenAFS community of experts, and to attract and increase the community of OpenAFS users” in the future.

-These are presentations from the March 2011 meeting of the Hillgang, a Washington DC area mainframe user group.
-Some of the material in this section is provided courtesy other organizations, and posted here with permission of the copyright owners.
+These presentations are from the September 17, 2014 meeting of the Hillgang, a Washington DC area mainframe user group.